KDE/digikam-doc/image_editor/enhancement_tools.rst

 For mostly all the G'MIC-Qt filters you can see these behaviors:

-    - The processing time can be quite long, with many megapixel images.
+    - When you render the filter on whole data from Image Editor by pressing **Apply** or **Ok** buttons, the processing time can be quite long, with many megapixels image.
 If the computer is not enough powerful, time to process an image can take a while.
 A **Progress Bar** on the bottom of the G'MIC-Qt dialog will indicate the computation progress.

     .. figure:: images/editor_gmicqt_progress.webp
         :alt: